You are provided both your current and available balances so that it is easier for you to manage your checking account.

-Your account has two kinds of balances: the “current” balance and the “available” balance.
-Both can be checked when you review your account online, at an ATM, by phone, or at a branch.
-It is important to understand how the two balances work so that you know how much money is in your account at any given time.
-This section explains current and available balances and how they work.
+You can find both your current balance and available balance when you review your account online, on a mobile device, at an ATM, by telephone or by visiting a branch.
+It is important to understand how current balances and available balances work so that you know how much money is in your account at any given time.
+This section provides additional resources about current and available balances.

 Important Note: Your available balance does not reflect every transaction you have initiated or previously authorized.
 To avoid overdrafts, it is very important that you keep track of all transactions you have made in your account.